philhoyt/QuickPostr/README.md

 # QuickPostr

-A front-end post composer for WordPress, delivered as a Gutenberg block.
+A front-end post composer for WordPress, delivered as a WordPress block.
 Logged-in users post status updates, photos, and links without visiting `/wp-admin`.

 ## Requirements